Cyberdada/formdemo/README.md

 ### Parameters
-Parameters is an array of parameters.
-Its currently the least developed component.
+Parameters is used to render an arbitary array of parameters.

-just run the application, and you will be able to figure them out.
+### Paramters API

+**paramTypes** What parameter types a user can select, and the corresponding value defining them
+default Value:  NameValue[] =
+[ {name: 'Number', value: 0 }, {name: 'String', value: 1 }, {name: 'Object', value: 2 }  ];

+Expects an array with the following properties: id,
+name,
+type,  (one of the values specified in paramTypes)
+value

 The initial decision to use material can be a bit of a double edged sword, as the project using these components, might not want to use material.
 Im thinking of building an 'unmaterial' version of the components, but that will be in a later stage.